Aamir Khan: 1990–2004: Rise to prominence and hiatus

-2005–2007: Acting comeback and directorial debut
+2005–2017: Return to films and global success

 Khan made a comeback in 2005 as the lead in Ketan Mehta's Mangal Pandey: The Rising, which was screened at the Cannes Film Festival.

 Rakeysh Omprakash Mehra's Rang De Basanti was Khan's first film in 2006.
 His performance was critically acclaimed, earning him a Filmfare Critics Award for Best Actor and various nominations for Best Actor.
 The film went on to become one of the highest-grossing films of the year, and was selected as India's official entry to the Oscars.
 Although the film was not shortlisted as a nominee for the Oscar, it received a nomination for the BAFTA Award for Best Film Not in the English Language at the BAFTA Awards in England.
 In Khan's next movie, Fanaa (2006), he played a Kashmiri insurgent terrorist, his second antagonistic role after Earth, the role offered him creative possibilities to try something different.